BowersIan/Quick-Pass/README.md

               command history and visible to anyone watching.
-  -z, -l      List known site and username combinations -r          Removes selected site and usernaname combination
+  -z, -l      List known site and username combinations -r          Removes selected site and usernaname combination --upgrade   Upgrades your database for a newer version of Quick-Pass

 ```